tnscorcoran/3scale-soap-2-rest/README.md

 No you need to create a _*3scale method*_, so as to be able to record and control, rate limit etc, these SOAP requests.

-From the top panel, navigate to: API: Stores SOAP Policy API -> Integration -> Methods & Metrics.
+From the top panel, navigate to: API -> Integration -> Methods & Metrics.

 Click New Method and populate with the following values:
 ```